alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 [Question for SME: Are there countries that don’t require a certificate, eg within the EU?]

 You can ask for [extra information](#extra-information) on the certificate if the importing country requires it.

+$CTA

+You don’t need one of these licences for ‘over the counter’ veterinary medicines classed as 'AVM-GSL'.
+You can check classifications on the Veterinary Medicines Directorate (VMD) [product information database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/Search.aspx).

+$CTA

 ###Defra-2